build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ## Setting up IoT Core Resources

-Now that we have our Amazon Location Service resources configured and our web app up and running, we need to configure our IoT Rule to send MQTT events to our new Amazon Location Service Tracker.
+Now that we have our Amazon Location Service resources configured and our web app up and running, we need to configure an IoT Rule to send MQTT events to our new Amazon Location Service Tracker.
+This rule will watch for messages on the `assets/tracker` MQTT topic, parse the message, and send the location information to the `AssetTracker` Amazon Location Service tracker which updates the `thing123` device that is displayed on the map.

 Navigate to the IoT Core Console, and click on **Message Routing** then **Rules**.